cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 > ‘a bad system will beat a good person every time.’

 > “The famous Andon cord is just one of their many tools that enable learning.
 When anyone encounters a problem, everyone is expected to ask for help at any time, even if it means stopping the entire assembly line.
 And they are thanked for doing so, because it is an opportunity to improve daily work.
 “And thus problems are quickly seen, swarmed, and solved, and then those learnings are spread far and wide, so all may benefit,” he says.
-“This is what enables innovation, excellence, and outlearning the competition.
+“This is what enables innovation, excellence, and out learning the competition.

 > “Innovation and learning occur at the edges, not the core.
 Problems must be solved on the front-lines, where daily work is performed by the world’s foremost experts who confront those problems most often.